What Is Folliculitis?

 It can help to shave only every other day.

-To lower your chances of getting folliculitis, avoid wearing clothes that irritate your skin or trap heat and sweat, such as Lycra, rubber gloves, and high boots.
+You also should not wear clothes that irritate your skin or trap heat and sweat, such as Lycra, rubber gloves, and high boots.

-Limit your use of skin oils and other greasy skin products.
+Limit your use of oils and other greasy skin products.
 They can cause blockages and trap bacteria.
 Other things you can do:

 - Dip into hot tubs only if you know for sure they are clean and well-maintained.